epogrebnyak/credit-risk-replication/README.md

 # credit-risk-replication

+(C) 2021 Evgeniy Pogrbenyak and contributors.

 This is a [background reading](background.md) and several replication excercises in credit risk modelling.

 Code source is on [Github](https://github.com/epogrebnyak/credit-risk-replication) and in notebooks in Google Colab.

+## Why these excercises?

+It is a bit surprising there are so few open source numeric excercises with banking data and in credit risk modelling.
+Starting from more trivial
+excercises that focus on key relationships and computation tasks and going to more realistic portfolios and bank balance sheet detail can be a very fulfilling path, where a learner progressively gains confidence.

+Yet there are obstacles:

+- lack of accessible textbooks (a lot of textbooks go deep into math too soon)
+- lack of data, especially for corporate portfolios
+- general propensity for complex models that may obfuscate risk instead of revealing it
+- bank risk management failure in 2008
+- plenty of noise in low-quality tutorials where machine learning would do all the necessary job.

+What would I like to cover in these excercises?
+A starting point could be a bank with a portfolio of 100 identical loans with known probabilities of default.
+What amount of capital should a bank hold for these loans?
+What is the bank profit after a year of operation?
+What should the bank do next?

+From this starting point one can go into more assymetries:

+- portfolio of loans of different sizes and credit quality
+- household vs corporate loans
+- more bank products (credit facility, guarantees)
+- what happens at default
+- single bank vs bank system view in broader economy
+- bank in a business cycke

+It would be nice to provide small pieces fo data and code to show that you can build up you understanding of empirical banking and credit risk incrementally.
+Below are some starter excercises in this direction.

 ## Excercise 1: Simulate empirical default probability distributions